Deekeyz-stack/weight-tracker-app/README.md

 #my App
-This is my firts html beginner project
+This is my first html beginner project